Downtown in St. Louis, Missouri — The American Midwest (Upper Plains)

 Erected 2014 by Sons of the American Revolution (Missouri Society).

-38° 37.425′ N, 90° 11.563′ W. Marker is in St. Louis, Missouri.
-It is in Downtown.
-Marker is on Clark Avenue west of South Broadway, on the right when traveling west.
+Location.
+Marker has been reported missing.
+It was located near 38° 37.425′ N, 90° 11.563′ W. Marker was in St. Louis, Missouri.
+It was in Downtown.
+It was on Clark Avenue west of South Broadway, on the right when traveling west.
 Marker is located at Ballpark Village.
 Touch for map.
-Marker is at or near this postal address: 708 Clark Ave, Saint Louis MO 63102, United States of America.
+Marker was at or near this postal address: 708 Clark Ave, Saint Louis MO 63102, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jack Buck (a few steps from this marker); Traces of the Past (a few steps from this marker); a different marker also named Traces of the Past (within shouting distance of this marker); Rogers Hornsby (within shouting distance of this marker); George Harold Sisler (about 300 feet away, measured in a direct line); Robert Gibson (about 300 feet away); James Thomas Bell (about 300 feet away); Stanley Frank Musial (about 300 feet away).
+At least 8 other markers are within walking distance of this location: Jack Buck (a few steps from this marker); Traces of the Past (a few steps from this marker); a different marker also named Traces of the Past (within shouting distance of this marker); George Harold Sisler (about 300 feet away, measured in a direct line); Robert Gibson (about 300 feet away); James Thomas Bell (about 300 feet away); Stanley Frank Musial (about 300 feet away); Louis Clark Brock (about 300 feet away).
 Touch for a list and map of all markers in St. Louis.

 Also see . . .